meatcoder/hersho-mono/README.md

     git push origin new-feature-branch
 6. **Open a Pull Request**: Go to the [Hersho Mono repo](https://github.com/meatcoder/hersho-mono) to create a PR.

+## Development Notes

+We've adopted Nix to manage and automatically set up our development environment.
+This helps ensure a consistent development experience, regardless of the underlying system.

+### Authoring the Font

+Hersho Mono is crafted using FontForge, a powerful font editor.
+Once you set up the environment using the steps provided in the subsequent section, FontForge gets automatically installed.
+For those keen on learning more or exploring advanced features, delve into the [FontForge documentation](https://fontforge.org/docs/).

+### Bypassing Nix

+While we strongly recommend the use of Nix for an effortless setup, you have the flexibility to bypass it.
+If you opt for manual setup, ensure the following tools are installed on your system:

+- FontForge
+- Curl
+- Bash

+It's important to note that these requirements might evolve over time.
+For the most up-to-date list of tools and dependencies, always refer to the Nix configuration files in the repository.
+They serve as the definitive reference.

 ## Development Environment Setup

 To contribute to the development of Hersho Mono, setting up the right environment is crucial.